flash-developer/flash-developer/README.md

-I am a a Flash Developer
+I am a Flash Developer